Voice Acting

 “No — It Happened to Me” Enigma

-This one is jaded and on the longer side at about two and a half minutes.
+This monologue from the one-act play by Floyd Dell is jaded and on the longer side at about two and a half minutes.
 A woman talks about falling in love and the bitterness that comes after it fails.

 Though it tends to be a generally quieter, dramatic monologue, there is much room for emotion.
-If you’re trying to show off your control, this monologue is an excellent choice.
+If you’re trying to show off your control, it’s an excellent choice.

 “My Name’s Not Violett” Alcott

-This monologue is the snapping point of someone who speaks softly.
+This monologue from Adam Szymkowicz’s Alcott is the snapping point of someone who speaks softly.
+In this moment, the character reflects on their identity, realizing it’s “not just me” but also about considering others.
 It’s about a minute and a half long and packed full of opportunities for anger and frustration.

 There are excellent opportunities to make use of your pauses here and a clear target for who you can imagine talking to that makes this a fun exercise and a good choice for a monologue.